oracle/truffleruby/doc/user/interop.md

 In both cases the keys are returned as a Ruby `Array` containing Ruby `String` objects.

+TruffleRuby ignores the `internal` flag to this message.

 ### `READ`

 The name must be an `int` (small Ruby `Fixnum`), or a Ruby `String` or `Symbol`,